-This course is dual enrolled with Pima Community College (BCT107 & BCT120) Prerequisite: Construction Tech II.
-This is a block course that occurs during period 1 & 2 Club affiliation: SkillsUSA This source property students for entry level employment, further training, and/or entry level
+This course is dual enrolled with Pima Community College (BCT107 & BCT120)

+Prerequisite: Construction Tech II.
+This is a block course that occurs during periods 1 & 2

 This course prepares students for entry-level employment, further training, and/or post-secondary education for these and other occupations: Nonresidential Building Construction, Residential Building Construction, Building Equipment Contractor, Foundation, Structure, and Building Exterior Contractors, Other Specialty Trade Contractors, and Building Finishing Contractor.
 Students will earn the OSHA 10 certification.